Pratik0188/Project2SE/README.md

 **Selected User Stories for Iteration 10:**

 - **Add Clothing to Favorites**
-  **Description:** A user can mark clothing items as favorites for quick access later.
   **Estimate:** 3 days
   **Priority:** 10

 - **Invite a Friend**
-  **Description:** A user can invite friends to join the platform and share clothing styles.
   **Estimate:** 3 days
   **Priority:** 20